withastro/docs/src/pages/en/reference/api-reference.md

 :::note
 `Astro.glob()` is a wrapper of Vite's [`import.meta.glob()`](https://vitejs.dev/guide/features.html#glob-import), so it cannot accept variables as they are not statically analyzable.
 See [the troubleshooting guide](/en/guides/troubleshooting/#supported-values) for a workaround.

+You can use `import.meta.glob()` in your Astro project.
+You may want to do this when:
+- You don't want to load each file immediately. `import.meta.glob()` can return functions that import the file content, rather than the content itself.
+- You want access to the each file's path. `import.meta.glob()` returns map of a file's path to its content, while `Astro.glob`'s returns a list of content.
+- You want to additionally pass "negative pattern" to filter out certain files

+Read more in the [Vite documentation](https://vitejs.dev/guide/features.html#glob-import).
 :::
 #### Markdown Files